Estimating relapse time distribution from longitudinal biomarker trajectories using iterative regression and continuous time Markov processes: Simulation study

 \subsection{Comparison with other methods}

-We now compare our estimation method with change point detection and Hidden Markov Models (HMMs).
-Both methods exploit little or no information about the model, which is one of their advantages.
-But we choose to give them as much model knowledge as possible to improve their performance.
-We develop the estimation procedure with change point detection and HMMs, and explain how we compare them with our method.
+We now compare our estimation method with \amelie{four alternative methods described below, namely} change point detection, Hidden Markov Models (HMMs) \amelie{threshold and piecewise regression}. \amelie{By default, these} methods exploit little or no information about the model, which is one of their advantages.
+However in our context, we choose to give them as much model knowledge as possible to improve their performance.
+We develop the estimation procedure with change point detection, HMMs, \amelie{threshold and piecewise regression}, and explain how we compare them with our method.